mFACE: Multilingual Summarization with Factual Consistency Evaluation

 \subsection{Human Evaluation}

-In addition to automatic evaluation, we conducted a large scale human elicitation study assessing different dimensions of output quality in all 45 languages.
-Firstly, we asked participants to read a system summary and assess its {\em Quality} ({\em Is the summary comprehensible?}), without looking at the source article, using a~1--3 rating scale where 3~means fully understandable and 1~indicates the summary has serious fluency errors.
-After the first assessment, participants were shown the source article and were asked to rate the summary according to:~\emph{Attribution} ({\em Is all the information in the summary fully attributable to the article?}) using the attribution definition provided in \citet{ais-paper}; and~\emph{Informativeness} ({\em Is the summary a good summary of the article?}).
-Both assessments used binary judgements and we report on the percentage of times each system was rated positively.
-Figure~\ref{fig:human_eval_instructions} presents a detailed description of our elicitation study.\footnote{We also present our template in the Appendix (Figure~\ref{fig:human_eval_template_full}) that was presented to our participants.}
+In addition to automatic evaluation, we conducted a large-scale human elicitation study assessing different dimensions of the output in all 45 languages.
+Firstly, we asked participants to read a system summary and assess its {\em Quality} ({\em Is the summary comprehensible?}), without looking at the source article, using a~1--3 rating scale where 3~means fully understandable and 1~indicates that the summary has serious fluency errors.
+After the first assessment, participants were shown the source article and were asked to rate the summary according to~\emph{Attribution} ({\em Is all the information in the summary fully attributable to the article?}) using the attribution definition\footnote{A fully attributable (or supported) system-generated summary contains an accurate representation of information in the source news article.
+No information in the summary is unattested when compared against the source news article.} provided in \citet{ais-paper}; and~\emph{Informativeness} ({\em Is the summary a good summary of the article?}).
+Both assessments used binary judgements (we report on the percentage of times each system was rated positively).
+Figure~\ref{fig:human_eval_instructions} presents our instructions.\footnote{We also present an example of the interface presented to our participants in Appendix~\ref{sec:detailed:human:setup} (Figure~\ref{fig:human_eval_template_full}).}

 In order to evaluate summarization output in such a diverse multilingual setting, we have taken several measures to scale our study to 45 languages while maintaining high inter-annotator agreement.
-First, we have written our instructions in English and invited bilingual participants (native speakers of the respective language who are also proficient in English) to take part in our study.
-Second, each participant had to pass a {\em Screener test} consisting of 25 questions with an accuracy of 85\% before they can take part in the study.
-Finally, we conducted two pilot studies before the final evaluation to provide participants feedback and improve their agreements.
-Our final elicitation study is conducted using 100 instances per language, each randomly sampled from their respective test sets.
+We used the same instructions in English for all languages and invited bilingual participants (native speakers of the target language who are also proficient in English) to take part in our study.\footnote{See Appendix~\ref{sec:detailed:human:setup} for more information on annotators' qualifications and demographic information.} Each participant had to pass a {\em Screener test} consisting of 25 questions with an accuracy of 85\% before they could take part in the study.
+Finally, we conducted two pilot studies before the final evaluation to give participants feedback and improve agreement.
+Our final elicitation study was conducted using 100 instances per language, each randomly sampled from the test set.
 We collected ratings from three different annotators for each data point.